xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/data-binding/fontsize-example.md

 ```

 The key difference is in `FontSize[8]`.
 Here the left argument of `(2015⌶)` is `Int32`.
-This means that the exported Type of the variable `sizeSource` will be `Int32`.
-This Type (a 32-bit integer) is required by the FontSize property of a `TextBox`; no other Type will do.
-If this were omitted, APL would export the value of the variable using a Type dependent on its internal format (most likely `Int16`) and the binding would fail.
+This means that the exported Type of the variable `sizeSource` will be Int32.
+This Type (a 32-bit integer) is required by the FontSize property of a TextBox; no other Type will do.
+If this were omitted, APL would export the value of the variable using a Type dependent on its internal format (most likely Int16) and the binding would fail.
 ```apl

 [8]    win.txtBox.DataContext←Int32(2015⌶)'sizeSource'